 Beer Clubs and Subscriptions

 It’s just as it sounds.
-Beer clubs act as a subscription service where you may have some selection but get shipped a curated collection of beer at regular intervals.
+Beer clubs act as a subscription service where you may have some selection but get shipped a curated collection of beer at regular intervals (most commonly a monthly subscription.)

 What is Considered a Craft Beer?

 Craft beer is more popular than ever, but before I review Beer Drop, I want to take a closer look at what craft beer is.
-As the main draw of Beer Drop, it’s important to understand that there are differences between craft beer and other beer– and to see why it may or may not be worth the extra cost.
+As the main draw of Beer Drop, it’s important to understand that there are differences between craft beer and beer from large ‘macro’ breweries– and to see why it may or may not be worth the extra cost.

 Craft beer is produced from a small brewer, also known as a microbrewery.
-These producers use so-called traditional brewing methods and brew in small batches as opposed to large batches common for conventional beer.
+These producers brew in small batches as opposed to large batches common for conventional beer.
+Some use traditional brewing methods, while others are more unconventional.

 They’re independently owned and operated, meaning they are not part of large-scale production in any way.
 The idea is that more attention is given to the quality of ingredients.